egel/latex-thesis-example/README.md

 # Latex thesis example
-This basic example of thesis document prepared in LaTeX have been prepared by default for my book - Przygotowanie pracy dyplomowej wraz z systemem Latex - but it also could be good example of thesis for my colleagues - students of University of Economics in Cracow.
+This basic example of thesis document for LaTeX have been prepared by default for my book - Przygotowanie pracy dyplomowej wraz z systemem Latex - but it also could be good example of thesis for my colleagues - students of University of Economics in Cracow.

 ## Features